WenqinSHAO/pvd-dev/README.md

 # Multi-PvD Development Environment

-This repository provides a series abstraction/automation to facilate the envrionement setting for mPvD related projects.
+This repository provides a series of abstraction/automation to facilate the envrionement setting for multi-PvD related projects.

 Following steps will create an ubuntu VM with pvd kernel patch.
 Instructions are as well given on how to install on that VM other pvd related tools, especially pvdd and radvd.

 ## Warmup/Revision:
-If you know the answers to following questions, please do skip this section ;)
+If you know the answers to the following questions, please do skip this section ;)

 <details><summary>1.
 What is a PvD?</summary><p>
 A provision domain is a 'consistent set of networking configuration information'.
 For example, source address prefix, DNS server and default gateway that can work together.
 See more in <a href="https://tools.ietf.org/html/rfc7556">RFC7556</a>.